 A found footage horror film involving a horror web series crew that visits an allegedly haunted asylum to do a livestream that they hope will result in publicity for their project.
 But once inside the creepy old building, things rapidly go from bad to worse.
 In keeping with the tradition of found-footage horror, all actors play characters using their real names.
 Film Daily described it as “a masterclass in Korean scares.”

 Described by South China Morning Post as “The Exorcist meets mixed martial arts in limp Korean thriller,” the film’s strange premise involves exactly that—an MMA artist helps an exorcists fight evil forces.
 It turns out, though, that the fighter is himself possessed by demons because he’s hated God ever since his parents died when he was a child.
 The Divine Fury received almost universally negative reviews.

-Parasite is the most famous movie from South Korea, particularly in North America circles because it won the Academy Award for Best Picture in 2020.
+Parasite is the most famous movie from South Korea, particularly in North America circles because it won the Academy Award for Best Picture in 2020 and floored audiences when it premiered at the Cannes Film Festival.
 Is Parasite scary, though?
 Should it be included in our best Korean horror movie list?
 While not scary in the traditional sense, it is an incredibly creepy thriller that confronts the metaphorical monster of society in a way that many of the other Korean horror films do on this list.